-6. In what words are we assured that God's original purpose for this earth will not be in vain?
+6. For what purpose did God create the earth?
 Isa.
 45:18.

 Note.-"God created the earth to be the abode of holy, happy beings.
 The Lord 'formed the earth and made it; He hath established it, He created it not in vain, He formed it to be inhabited.'
-That purpose will be fulfilled, when, renewed by the power of God, and freed from sin and sorrow, it shall become the eternal abode of the redeemed." -Patriarchs and Prophets, page 67.
+Isaiah 45:18.
+That purpose will be fulfilled, when, renewed by the power of God, and freed from sin and sorrow, it shall become the eternal abode of the redeemed."-Patriarchs and Prophets, page 67.